dborth/snes9xgx/readme.txt

 |                                                            INSTALLATION  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

-To install Snes9x GX you will need to copy over the "apps" and "snes9x" folders (directories) from this archive to your SD Card.
+To install Snes9x GX you will need to copy over the "apps" and "snes9xgx" folders (directories) from this archive to your SD Card.
 It comes pre-packaged in the Homebrew Channel format (which you will use to launch the emulator).
-Once you've copied the directories to your SD Card you will need to place your ROM image(s) into "\snes9x\roms" directory and place any cheat code files (optional) in the "\snes9x\cheats" directory.
+Once you've copied the directories to your SD Card you will need to place your ROM image(s) into "\snes9xgx\roms" directory and place any cheat code files (optional) in the "\snes9xgx\cheats" directory.
 Once this is done you can proceed to run the emulator via the Homebrew Channel.

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•
 |                                                           INITIAL SETUP  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

-If you are upgrading from a previous version you will need to remove the "settings.xml" file from "\apps\Snes9xGX" directory on your SD Card.
-If you are not upgrading then don't worry about it.

 The first time you run Snes9x GX it will create a new "settings.xml" file on the SD Card which stores the configuration of the emulator.
 So when you run Snes9x GX it will automatically detect your storage medium and will bring you to the ROM selection screen.
 If you want to run a game with the default settings then just highlight the game and press "A" on it and it will load.
-However, you can configure SNES9X to your liking.
+However, you can configure Snes9x GX to your liking.

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•
 |                                                           CONFIGURATION  |